Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 11-binary_to_decimal has script that converts a number from base 2 to base 10 file 12-combinations has script that prints all possible combinations of two letters, except oo file 13-print_float has script that prints a number with two decimal places
+file 11-binary_to_decimal has script that converts a number from base 2 to base 10 file 12-combinations has script that prints all possible combinations of two letters, except oo file 13-print_float has script that prints a number with two decimal places file 100-decimal_to_hexadecimal has script that converts a number from base 10 to base 16